July 3rd 1863

 This was when the Union opened up with their artillery on the advancing rebels.
 They fired from both Cemetery Hill and Little Round Top, slamming into both flanks.

 The Confederates finally reached the Emmitsburg road only to be confronted with a simple fence.
 This simple fence however turned out to be a very difficult obstacle.
+The Confederates were now in rifle range.
 They had to jump this fence and in doing so made easy targets for Union troops, the fence also broke up the formations and slowed the advance significantly.

-This was the “high water mark of the Confederacy” at the “angle”.
-This is the closet point they ever came to winning the Civil War.
+At this very moment was the “high water mark of the Confederacy” at the “ bloody angle”.
+This was the closet point the South ever came to winning the Civil War.

 The Union quickly poured in fresh troops to fix their broken line and counterattacked.

-Stuart and his cavalry were suppose to meet the infantry attacking the Federals in the rear of their line.
+Jeb Stuart and his cavalry were suppose to meet the infantry attacking the Federals in the rear of their line.
 Stuart never showed up.
-He and his men ran into Federal cavalry commanded by George Armstrong Custer and were forced to withdraw.
+He and his men ran into Federal cavalry commanded by George Armstrong Custer and were defeated forcing them to withdraw.

-Because of this the southern troops were forced to retreat.
+The remaining men of Pickett’s Charge were overwhelmed by Union troops and forced to retreat.
 The rebels fled back to their original lines.
 It was all over.
 Pickett’s charge had failed.

 Meade however had other ideas and decided that his troops had done more than enough at Gettysburg and did not launch an attack.
-With that the battle ended, four months after the battle Abraham Lincoln gave one of his most famous speeches, the Gettysburg Address.
+With that the battle of Gettysburg ended.
+Four months after the battle Abraham Lincoln gave one of his most famous speeches, the Gettysburg Address.